Cloud-Native-Asturias/Sustainable-STEAM-driven-Development-of-Regions-Manifesto/README.md

 #  Sustainable STEAM-driven Development of Regions

-We are uncovering better ways of developing regions through STEM by doing it and helping others do it.
+We are uncovering better ways of developing regions through STEAM by doing it and helping others do it.

 Through this work we have come to value:

 <p style="text-align: center;">
 Alliances and collaborations over knowledge silos<br>
-Attracting sustainable STEM talent over wasting it outside the region<br>
+Attracting sustainable STEAM talent over wasting it outside the region<br>
 Embrace innovation over conservative strategies<br>
-Promote sustainable STEM development over speculative bubbles<br>
+Promote sustainable STEAM development over speculative bubbles<br>
 People and relationships over goals and objectives<br>
 Think beyond the limits established over initiatives and conformist thoughts<br>
 </p>